mpstewart1/cs207_matthew_stewart/coursework.md

 ## Homework

-Homework will be made available on Monday and is due the following Sunday at 11:59 PM.
+Homework will be made available on Wednesday and is due the following Tuesday at 11:59 PM.
 Some assignments may be more involved than others.
-In such cases, the homework will be due the following Sunday (still at 11:59 PM).
+In such cases, the homework will be due the following Tuesday (still at 11:59 PM).

 * Homework is worth 20% of your final grade.
 * Your private GitHub repo should contain a `homeworks` directory with subdirectories for each homework assignment.
 * Name the assignment that you want us to grade `HWn-final` where `n` is the assignment number. **We will only grade appropriately-labeled assignments!**
-* New homework will be assigned on Monday and due on Sunday night at **11:59 PM**.
+* New homework will be assigned on Wednesday and due on Tuesday night at **11:59 PM**.
 * All assignments will involve programming.
 * Not all problems will be graded, but you should still do each problem since you don't know which problems will be graded ahead of time.